Non-abelian Hodge theory for algebraic curves in characteristic p: Introduction

 On the other hand, the first equation \eqref{phe} is an ODE of order $p-1$.
-Indeed, it is well-known if we choose a coordinate $z$ on $C$, and let $A\in M_n(k[[z]])$ be a $k[[z]]$-valued $n\times n$ matrix, then the $p$-curvature of the connection $\partial_z+A$ can be represented as the matrix $(\partial_z+A)^{p-1}A$.
+Indeed, it is well-known that if we choose a coordinate $z$ on $C$, and let $A\in M_n(k[[z]])$ be a $k[[z]]$-valued $n\times n$ matrix, then the $p$-curvature of the connection $\partial_z+A$ can be represented as the matrix $(\partial_z+A)^{p-1}A$.
 Therefore, \eqref{phe} in principle should be much simpler than \eqref{Hitchin eqn} as the latter are non-linear PDEs.

-Unfortunately, despite of its simple nature, we do not know how to solve \eqref{phe} directly.
+Unfortunately, despite of its simple nature, we do not know how to find solutions of \eqref{phe} directly.
 The work of \cite[\S 4.1]{OV} essentially shows that if $G=\GL_n$, \eqref{phe} has solutions \'{e}tale locally on $C$.
 The proof is not elementary and is based on the Azumaya property of the sheaf of crystalline operators.
-It seems that this approach has some difficulties to generalize to groups other than $\GL_n$.
-The main problem, as we shall see, is that there is no canonical solution of \eqref{phe} unless $\Psi(\tilde \nabla)$ is nilpotent.
-So it is not clear (for us) how to apply the Tannakian formalism here.
-In addition, the methods of \emph{loc. cit.} seems not to give the information of the global solutions.
-In fact, Equation\eqref{phe} themselves are just local avatar of some global equations we now explain.
+It seems that there is some difficulty to generalize this approach to groups other than $\GL_n$.
+The main problem, as we shall see, is that there is no canonical solution of \eqref{phe}.
+So it is not clear (to us) how to apply the Tannakian formalism here.
+In addition, the methods of \emph{loc. cit.} seems not to give the information of the existence of solutions of $\theta$ over $C$.
+In fact, as we shall argue, over the whole curve $C$, one should consider another better-behaved system of equations, which has \eqref{phe} as its local avatar.